codeyousef/catalyst/CATALYST_CHANGES.md

 ## Build Status:
 - Binary names updated but may need cargo clean and rebuild
-- Workspace members still reference original Lapce names
+- Workspace members still reference original Catalyst names
 - Need to verify all references are updated before proceeding